T-Rylander/rylan-unifi-case-study/ITERATION-PROXMOX-IGNITE-V2.instructions.md

 This iteration binds all components of the eternal fortress:
 - **Ignition** → **Resurrection** → **Orchestration** → **Guardian** → **Audit Logging**

 One system ignites from bare metal.
 The fortress awakens.
-The ride is eternal. 🔥🛡️
+The fortress never sleeps. 🔥🛡️

 ---